 A bit up North you can find Sigtuna, a small town with historical significance.
 It is often labeled ‘Sweden’s oldest town’ as archaeological digs have uncovered many old remnants and coins in this area from the 980s.
 Here you can learn all about Swedish history, visit the ancient ruins around Sigtuna or explore Venngarn Castle.

-Weather in February can be moody in Stockholm but a visiting a spa on Valentine’s Day is the ideal opportunity to beat the blues.
+Weather in February can be moody in Stockholm but visiting a spa on Valentine’s Day is the ideal opportunity to beat the blues.
 The Yasugari spa unites ancient traditions from Japanese bathing culture, providing a space of reflection and tranquility.
-In a peaceful you can sink into a hot spring, do a zen meditation or relax during a massage.
+In a peaceful environment you can sink into a hot spring, do a zen meditation or relax during a massage.

 Another equally great and unique location is the Centralbadet, an Art Nouveau spa dating back to 1904 that offers a variety of treatments.
 Try out a 1000 year old Nordic sauna tradition, enjoy spa treatments with natural herbs and relax during a Swedish massage, making it the ideal getaway in Stockholm on Valentine's Day.